tiptonspiderj/Passman/README.md

 # Passman
-This is a password manager for your personal use.
+This is a password manager & password generator for your personal use.

 ## Description